VAT and Conference Participation

 Under the EU VAT Directive, the general rule for business-to-business (B2B) services is that the place of supply is determined by where the customer (the company purchasing the service) is established.

-In most international transactions between businesses, this means that no VAT is charged by the supplier.
-Instead, the customer accounts for VAT in their own country under the Reverse Charge Mechanism (Articles 44 and 196 of the EU VAT Directive).
+In most international transactions between businesses, this means that the supplier does not charge VAT.
+Instead, the customer accounts for VAT in their own country under the reverse charge mechanism (Articles 44 and 196 of the EU VAT Directive).

-In such cases, the supplier issues an invoice without VAT, and the buyer self-assesses VAT in their home country — usually resulting in a neutral (“zero-sum”) VAT effect for the buyer.
+In such cases, the supplier issues an invoice without VAT, and the buyer self-assesses VAT in their home country—which usually results in a neutral (“zero-sum”) VAT effect for the buyer.

 2. The Exception – Conferences and Similar Events (Articles 53 and 54)